choobs1/choobs1/README.md

-# Hi there 👋

-Welcome to my GitHub profile!
-I'm Aman , a computer science graduate with a passion for technology and a knack for problem-solving.
-I believe in constantly exploring new possibilities and pushing the boundaries of what I can achieve. 😄
+Trying my best to make cool stuff whenever I can

 ## 👨‍💻 Skills

 Here are some of the skills I've acquired throughout my academic and professional journey:

-- Machine Learning 🤖
+- Machine Learning
-- Java ☕
-- AWS (Amazon Web Services) ☁️
+- AWS (Amazon Web Services)
-- Azure (Microsoft Azure) ☁️
-- PyTorch 🐍
-- Python 🐍
+- Python
-- JavaScript 🌐

-## 🎉 Hobbies

-When I'm not immersed in coding and technology, you can find me indulging in various hobbies and activities:

-- Football ⚽️
-- Powerlifting 💪
-- Food Lover 🍔🍕🍣
+- Golang
-- Crafting 🎨
+- Linux

 Feel free to connect with me on [LinkedIn](www.linkedin.com/in/choobs).
 You can also check out some of my projects and contributions below.

-Thanks for stopping by!
-Have a great day! 😄
+Thanks for stopping by! 😄